Expertium/expertium.github.io/Algorithm.md

 (10-D)/9 is the linear damping term.
 The closer D is to 10, the smaller this term, the smaller the change in difficulty.

 4) FSRS-5 updates D and S after same-day reviews, which previously were unused.
-Difficulty is updated using the same formula that I described in the previous section.
-S is updated using the following formula.
+D is updated using the formula described above.
+S is updated using the following formula:

 ![CodeCogsEqn (2)](https://github.com/user-attachments/assets/fde251b9-70b4-4207-813f-3fe3874c2887)